 The natural way is sometimes the best approach.
 Citronella, for example, is a common and highly efficient cure for removing these troublesome insects — whether in the form of a candle, a spray, or even the plant itself.

 Other plant-based alternatives, such as basil, lavender, and lemon balm, can be highly powerful against mosquitoes while also leaving your home smelling fresh and delicious.

 Break the cycle of reproduction.

 As with most bug infestations, the easiest solution to solve the problem is to get rid of the source.

-For example, termites can only be totally eradicated by the death of the queen, who is the colony’s life source.
+For example, termites can only be eradicated by the queen’s death, the colony’s life source.
 In the case of mosquitoes, however, there is no queen.
-As a result, what must be eradicated is their real breeding cycle.
+As a result, what must be eradicated is their entire breeding cycle.

 To break the mosquito breeding cycle, you must first locate the nesting site, which is generally in wet and humid regions such as shallow pools of water or garden ponds.
-The larvae can then be eliminated using a variety of ways, ranging from organic pesticides like cinnamon oil or apple cider vinegar to more aggressive choices like larvicide or bleach.
+The larvae can then be eliminated in various ways, ranging from organic pesticides like cinnamon oil or apple cider vinegar to more aggressive choices like larvicide or bleach.

 The belief that mosquitoes are attracted to light is a myth.
-The concept is based on the fact that they enjoy people and would fly towards light, although this phenomena does not occur due to any attraction or aversion.
+The concept is based on the fact that they enjoy people and would fly toward the light, although this phenomenon does not occur due to any attraction or aversion.

 It’s just a case of insect disorientation before the mosquitoes move off for their destinations.

 However, certain light hues can be employed to make you less noticeable.